fluencelabs/examples/aqua-examples/near-integration/README.md

 ## Fluence Wasm NEAR Services

+Operating your own node may not always be desireable for a variety of reasons ranging from costs to reuse to scalability and failover requirements.
+A core feature of the Fluence peer-to-peer network paradigm, of course, is the deployment of Wasm services to essentially any peer, given some hosting agreement, which allows for high portability as well as easy reuse and scalability as a "deploy and forget", low cost solution.
+Even if the operation of a node is deemed necessary, as outlined in our Signing Node example above, it still may make sense to split services into a self-operated node and some hosted Wasm services.
+Of course, Aqua allows you to seamlessly compose any one of the (exposed) services regardless of the deployment approach.

+In order to create a NEAR Wasm adapter, we wrap whatever functionality we need from the [NEAR RPC API](https://docs.near.org/docs/api/rpc) in our Wasm module(s).

+### Creating And Deploying NEAR Wasm Services

 In the `services` directory, you find a minimal Wasm adapter for [NEAR RPC API](https://docs.near.org/docs/api/rpc) to get you started.
-Since we are connecting to on-chain resources via JSON-RPC, we need our service module to have access to the [cUrl adapter](../near-examples/services/curl-adapter/), which we are enabling with `extern`:
+Since we are connecting to on-chain resources via JSON-RPC, we need our service module to have access to [cUrl](https://doc.fluence.dev/docs/tutorials_tutorials/curl-as-a-service), which we provide with the [cUrl adapter](../near-examples/services/curl-adapter/):

 ```rust
 // src/main.rs